 The over the top camera also hurts the score, even though the game looks a bit better than The Granstream Saga the lack of a rotating dungeon camera will hurt the final score as Square probably used this to conceal some of the graphical flaws.
-Some will also complain that the game’s only town was the village and because of this the scenery gets old really quick, while this is true, in terms of gameplay one village is probably all the game needs.
+Some will also complain that the game’s only town was the village, and because of this, the scenery gets old really quick, while this is true, in terms of gameplay one village is probably all that the game needs.

-Sound wise as I stated before, the acting gets the job done, and the Music compositions fit the bill even though they don’t warrant a soundtrack purchase the composer did its Job and did it well.
-The sound effects are standard fare, even though I would have liked to have more environmental sounds such as birds singing, in order to bring the world closer to life.
+Sound wise, as I stated before, the acting gets the job done, and the Music compositions fit the bill even though they don’t warrant a soundtrack purchase.
+The composer did its Job, and did it well.
+The sound effects are standard fare, even though I would have liked to have more environmental sounds such as birds singing in order to bring the world closer to life.
 But again presentation wise Square did what it had to do and really, other than The Granstream Saga, there aren’t many full- 3-D action RPGs on the system, so Square wasn’t exactly pushing the limits with Musashi, which is a bit of a shame.

 Brave Fencer Musashi ultimately ends up playing more like a solid Action-Platformer than an action-RPG.
 The platforming sections of the game and the controls are clumsy however, putting it below games like Goemon.
-Even against action-RPGs on the PS1 the game falls somewhere with The Granstream Saga, but way under the 2-D classic Alundra which without a doubt ended up being the best Action RPG for the system.
+Even against action-RPGs on the PS1 the game falls somewhere within The Granstream Saga’s quality level, but way under the 2-D classic Alundra, which without a doubt ended up being the best Action RPG for the system.

 Music: 8.5 — The game composer did a solid job, the actors however provided the game with some wacky voiceovers.